 installed the server on a remote system, substitute that hostname or IP

-In production, you should connect to IDM via the default secure port, 8443, and import a signed certificate into the truststore, as discussed in Section 21.1, "Accessing IDM Keys and Certificates" in the Integrator's Guide.
+In production, you should connect to IDM via the default secure port, 8443, and import a signed certificate into the truststore, as discussed in "Accessing IDM Keys and Certificates" in the Integrator's Guide.

 Until you install that certificate, you will see a warning in your browser at least the first time you access IDM over a secure port.